Engage kids with ocean waves models and a STEM activity. They’ll love exploring four prototypes to discover which best simulates a transverse wave.

-“Well, the clarification statement says that the model could include diagrams or physical models,” Ms. Sneed responded.
+“Well, the clarification statement says that the activity could include diagrams or physical ocean waves models,” Ms. Sneed responded.

 She pulled out her laptop and clicked away.
 “Here you go.
 In this set of activities, kids learn about waves.
 Then they try four different models and decide which best simulates a transverse wave.”

 Mr. Grow’s eyes lit up.
 “Perfect!”

 “Let’s take a look at the videos,” Ms. Sneed said.
 “As kids watch they record information on this worksheet.”

 “He definitely explains it better than I ever could,” Mr. Grow remarked.
 “I love using videos.
 We can shoot these URLs out to the kids.
 That way, they can watch again, if needed.”

 As it finished, Ms. Sneed turned to her student teacher.
 “These are great,” she said.
 “In addition to science, kids will be practicing their listening skills.
 To complete the activity, they must pull the main ideas out of each video.”

 Next they looked at the corresponding diagrams.
 “I’ll use these to teach,” said Mr. Grow.

 Ms. Sneed nodded.
 “After that, let’s share them with the kids.
 Then they can refer to them during the STEM activity.”

 Mr. Grow studied the directions for the STEM activity.
 “Once again, kids watch a video,” he said.
 It reviews the engineering design process.”